Karate (band)

 Karate is an American band, formed in Boston, Massachusetts in 1993 by Geoff Farina, Eamonn Vitt and Gavin McCarthy, with Jeff Goddard joining in 1995.
 The band split up in 2005 before reuniting in 2022.

 The band is characterized by fusion of indie rock, emo, post-hardcore, post-rock and jazz, with the jazz influence becoming more dominant in later releases.
+In particular, Farina has cited Minutemen, Beefeater, and McCoy Tyner as major influences on their sound.

 History

 In 1993, Karate was formed by Geoff Farina (vocals, guitar), Eamonn Vitt (bass) and Gavin McCarthy (drums).
 In 1995, Jeff Goddard joined the band as bass player, and Vitt moved to second guitar.
-Previously in 1998, after moving to Chicago, Goddard had form the band Jones Very, with Vic Bondi and Jamie Van Bramer.

 Vitt departed Karate to pursue a medical career in 1997.

-Their music was primarily released on Southern Records.
+Their music during their original run was primarily released on Southern Records.

-Break-up
+Breakup and post-breakup projects

 Farina developed hearing problems due to twelve years of performance with Karate and was forced to disband the group in July 2005.
-Disbanding with fanfare the group had recorded six studio albums and had almost seven hundred performances in twenty countries.
+Disbanding with fanfare, the group had recorded six studio albums and had almost seven hundred performances in twenty countries.
 Their final show was played in Rome, Italy, on July 10, 2005.

-Post break-up

-In 2007, the former band members decided to release the live album 595.
-It is a recording of the bands 595th performance on May 5 at Stuk, Leuven, Belgium.
-Sent to them by a sound technician, Karate were so astonished by the quality they decided to release it as an official live album.

-Karate's perfectionism and attention to detail is well known among the music scene; which played a part in the naming of 595.
+In 2007, the former band members released the live album 595.
+It is a recording of the band's 595th performance, on May 5, 2003 at Stuk, Leuven, Belgium.
+The recording was sent to them by a sound technician, and Karate were so astonished by the quality they decided to release it as an official live album.
+Karate's perfectionism and attention to detail is well known among the music scene, which played a part in the naming of the album.
 It was originally to be called 594.
 However, McCarthy discovered a flyer for a forgotten early show, so the band quickly changed the title to 595.

+Goddard played in the band Jones Very along with Vic Bondi and Jamie Van Bramer.
 In 2005, Goddard played bass on the Chris Brokaw album Incredible Love.

-Farina has developed a solo career, releasing three albums and a number of EPs.
-He has worked with Chris Brokaw, releasing work as Geoff Farina & Chris Brokaw.
+Farina developed a solo career, releasing three albums and a number of EPs.
+He also worked with Chris Brokaw, releasing work as Geoff Farina & Chris Brokaw.

-McCarthy has been part of a number of bands including E which released albums in 2016 and 2018.
+McCarthy has been part of a number of bands including E, which released albums in 2016 and 2018.